 valgrind ./exiv2 -M'set Exif.Image.Software The Exiv2 utility' P1010003.TIF malloc/free: 6,102 allocs, 6,102 frees, 10,114,031 bytes allocated.

-#6 Updated by Andreas Huggel about 8 years ago r1918 finally implements the second step: In intrusive writing, the image is no longer written to a Blob but directly to a BasicIo instance, i.e., straight to a file instead of a memory buffer.
+#6 Updated by Andreas Huggel over 8 years ago r1918 finally implements the second step: In intrusive writing, the image is no longer written to a Blob but directly to a BasicIo instance, i.e., straight to a file instead of a memory buffer.
 With this change, the complete image is never loaded into memory anymore.